Planning to Quit Smoking

-Your doctor may have told you that you need to give up tobacco.
+Your healthcare provider may have told you that you need to give up tobacco.
 Only you can decide if and when you are ready to quit.
 Quitting is hard to do.
 But the benefits will be worth it.
 When you decide to quit, come up with a plan that’s right for you.
-Discuss your plan with your doctor.
-And talk to your doctor about medications to help you quit.
+Discuss your plan with your healthcare provider.
+And talk to your provider about medicines to help you quit.

 To quit smoking, you’ll need a plan and some help.
 Pick a date within the next 2 to 4 weeks to quit.
 Use the time between now and that date to arrange for support.

-Family and friends: Tell your family and friends about your quit date.
+Family and friends.
+Tell your family and friends about your quit date.
 Ask them to support your change.
 If they smoke, arrange to see them in smoke-free places.
-Forbid smoking in your home.
+Forbid smoking in your home and car.

 Smokeless (chewing) tobacco is just as harmful as regular tobacco.
 Tobacco should not be used as a substitute for cigarettes.

-Herbal medications or teas may affect how your body handles nicotine.
-Talk to your doctor before using these products.
+Herbal medicines or teas may affect how your body handles nicotine.
+Talk to your healthcare provider before using these products.